ImperialCollegeLondon/RSEBlog/docs/posts/20260914_deploy_llm.md

 ### Using the LLM for Agentic Coding

-For the purposes of checking agentic coding out using a private LLM deployment, let's make use of the 'Visual Studio Code' IDE, henceforth `vscode`, which is freely available on most operating systems, and already supports using custom LLM servers straight out of the box.
+For the purposes of checking agentic coding out using a private LLM deployment, let's make use of the [Visual Studio Code][VSCode] IDE, henceforth `vscode`, which is freely available on most operating systems, and already supports using custom LLM servers straight out of the box.
 Get started by launching `vscode`, and we'll start configuring our LLM as a coding agent.
 In the text box at the top of the main window, type `> Chat: Manage Language Models` to bring up the LLM management window.
 Then click `Add Models` in the top right, followed by `Custom Endpoint`.
 Give it a name, such as `Imperial HX3`, copy the contents of `echo ${RUNAI_TOKEN}` into the `API Key` text box, and select the `Chat Completions` API.
 Finally, in the JSON configuration text window that pops up, fill in the remaining fields.
 Mine looks as follows:

 ```json
 [